-World Water Day is held every March 22.
+World Water Day is held annually on March 22.

 Why Is World Water Day Important?